 These lunches make it equally possible for industry leaders to learn more about my classroom in an authentic way and—even more importantly—to make one-on-one connections with my students.
 Almost always, these professionals feel more connected and invested than they would otherwise, because they can see the impact they have on young people just beginning to think about their careers.
 Very often, this first meeting leads a lunch-time speaker to real engagement on our advisory board, and sometimes to internships and to other ongoing student support.

 Register for this TeachingPartners Live Workshop now, and TeachingPartners will immediately send you an appointment you can drop right in your online calendar.
-You’ll also get a reminder closer to October 23rd to make sure you’re ready.
+You’ll also get a reminder closer to the start of our first session to make sure you’re ready.